-Faculty in the department have expertise in medicinal and computational chemistry, natural products, physical pharmacy, pharmaceutical and cosmetic product formulation and development, drug delivery science, biopharmaceutics and pharmacokinetics.
+Faculty in the department have expertise in medicinal and computational chemistry, natural products, physical pharmacy, pharmaceutical and cosmetic product formulation and development, drug delivery science, biopharmaceuticals, and pharmacokinetics.
 Research is an important aspect of the department’s work.
-Students enrolled in the graduate program have access to research facilities which house equipment for cell culture, drug synthesis, drug product formulation and pharmacokinetic studies.
+Students enrolled in the graduate program have access to research facilities that house equipment for cell culture, drug synthesis, drug product formulation, and pharmacokinetic studies.
 Graduate teaching assistantships, with a tuition waiver, are available to qualified students on a competitive basis.

 Interested students are encouraged to contact the Office of Admissions or to contact me if they have questions specific to this department.

 Chair & Professor: Department of Pharmaceutical Sciences Ph: 202.806.6551 email@example.com